 There’s no guarantee and no promise that your bills will be paid.
 However, since the early 80s, healthcare sharing has grown to be a credible and reliable alternative to insurance.
 Healthcare sharing works because its members are committed to continuously share in each other’s medical bills.

 To participate, members contribute a monthly amount, called the Monthly Share Amount, that is matched to an eligible medical bill of fellow members and applied to the payment of those bills.
-The Monthly Share Amount is based on the age of the oldest member in the household, the number of people applying (1, 2, 3 or more), and choice of Primary Responsibility Amount.
+The Monthly Share Amount is based on the age of the oldest member in the household, the number of people applying (1, 2, 3 or more), and the choice of Primary Responsibility Amount.

 Instead of a deductible, members pay their Primary Responsibility Amount.
 The PRA is similar to a deductible and is the amount a household is responsible for paying before eligible bills will be published to the membership for Sharing.